thelowesttype/thelowesttype.github.io/content/blog/template-matcher/index.md

 <br>

 ## Algorithm
-Here I am just giving you a brief of the whole algorithm and major steps involved in it, readers are encouraged to read more about it by themselves through research papers.<br>
+Here, I am just giving you a brief of the whole algorithm and major steps involved in it.
+Readers are encouraged to read more about it by themselves through research papers.<br>
 <div style="text-align: center;">
     <figure>
         <img class="zoom-without-container" src="/blog/template-matcher/flow.png" style="width: 100%"></img>